Module: search#

 Returns:

-A RawImage of the same dimensions as the LayeredImage.
+A numpy array the same shape as the input image.

 Returns:

-A RawImage of the same dimensions as the LayeredImage.
+A numpy array the same shape as the input image.

 get_height(self: kbmod.search.LayeredImage) int#